-The Enterprise Profiles feature collects user profile data on session end and saves it to a secure disk tied to a specific Frame user.
-When that user logs into a Xi Frame session, their secure profile disk is automatically attached to the virtual machine and made available to their session.
+The Enterprise Profiles feature collects user profile data on session end and saves it to a secure disk tied to a specific Frame user (based on IdP) and Frame Account (an Enterprise Profile cannot be shared across multiple Frame Accounts).
+When that user logs in to a Frame session, their secure profile disk is automatically attached to the virtual machine and made available to their session.
 This feature allows Frame to provide seamless per-user customization without losing the management benefits of stateless instances.

 The drive letters

 B:cannot be in use, as these drive letters are required for the backend implementation of Enterprise Profiles.